 Lack of valid execution

-If the Last will and testament has not been made properly, as a result of failing to follow the correct procedure, this can lead to it being rendered invalid.
-For example, if witnesses were not present when the testator signed their will, it can be challenged.
+Under the Wills Act 1837, a will must comply with certain formalities and the correct procedure must be followed when it is being signed and formalised.
+If the Last will and testament has not been made properly this can lead to it being rendered invalid.
+For example, if witnesses were not present when the person making the will (ie the testator) signed their will, it can be challenged.

 Lack of testamentary capacity